The SDC is the world’s leading independent, educational charity dedicated to advancing the science and technology of colour worldwide.

 The SDC is a professional, chartered society.
 We are also a global organisation, with our Head Office in Bradford UK, we have an international network of regions and activities.

-Our mission is to communicate the science of colour in a changing world.
+Our mission is to Educating the changing world in the science of colour.

 Our services and activities include:

 - Membership – open to everyone, with a range of different membership types for individuals, colleges, companies and students

 - Professional Coloration Qualifications – accredited qualifications that are recognised by industry worldwide.
 SDC is the only organisation in the world that can award Chartered Colourist status.

 - Bursaries – available to students (rules apply)

 - Awards – our annual presentation of diplomas, medals and awards recognise achievement in colour science and colour technology